Kaitlan Collins: Awards

-Collins was included on Forbes's "30 Under 30: Media" list in 2019.
+Collins was included on Forbess "30 Under 30: Media" list in 2019.
 In late 2024, Collins was named one of America's 10 best TV news journalists by GALECA: The Society of LGBTQ Entertainment Critics.
 The organization, purveyors of the Dorian Awards to mainstream and LGBTQ-themed content, praised Collins for "fact-checking leaders when they spewed misinformation", and for how she "calmly holds the powerful accountable" on her CNN program The Source with Kaitlan Collins.